-Considering that they’re under a lot of pressure, these professional are often in danger of burning out.
+Considering that they’re under a lot of pressure, these professionals are often in danger of burning out.

 How do people affected with burnout deal with it?

-60% of US adults believe that a stable family life is the best select strategy to help avoid burnout when experiencing symptoms that have already been stated above.
+60% of US adults believe that stable family life is the best select strategy to help avoid burnout when experiencing symptoms that have already been stated above.
 Having a hobby is a close second, with a share of 58%.

-This is in line with the statistics that 52% of adults in the U.S. would turn to their family and friends in case of a burnout:
+This is in line with the statistics that 52% of adults in the U.S. would turn to their family and friends in case of burnout: